 - Sift together the flour, cocoa and baking powder.

-- Beat in the spread, sugar, substitute egg mixture and coffee.
+- Beat in the spread, sugar, yogurt and coffee.

 - Pour into the prepared tin and bake for 30-35 minutes or until the cake springs back to the touch.